zacstewart/zacstewart.github.io/README.md

 # Text Classification

-To demonstrate text classification with scikit-learn, we'll build a simple spam filter.
+Document classification is a fundamental machine learning task.
+It is used for all kinds of applications, like filtering spam, routing support request to the right support rep, [language detection][language-identification], genre classification, sentiment analysis, and many more.
+To demonstrate text classification with scikit-learn, we're going to build a simple spam filter.
 While the filters in production for services like Gmail will obviously be vastly more sophisticated, the model we'll have by the end of this tutorial is effective and surprisingly accurate.

+Spam filtering is kind of like the "Hello world" of document classification.
+It's a binary classification problem: either spam, or not spam (a.k.a ham).
-Spam filtering is the "hello world" of document classification, but something to be aware of is that we aren't limited to two classes.
-The classifier we will be using supports multi-class classification, which opens up vast opportunities like author identification, support email routing, etc… However, in this example we'll just stick to two classes: SPAM and HAM.
+However, something to be aware of is that you aren't limited to two classes.
+The classifier we will be using supports multi-class classification.
+All that is required is to include examples from more classes in the training set.
+In this example, we'll just stick to two classes: spam and ham.

-We'll use a combination of the [Enron-Spam (in raw form)][enron-spam] data sets and the [SpamAssassin public corpus][spamassassin].
+We're going to use a combination of the [Enron-Spam (in raw form)][enron-spam] data sets and the [SpamAssassin public corpus][spamassassin].
 Both are publicly available for download.
+We're going to start with raw, labeled emails, and end with a working, reasonable accurate spam filter.
+We'll work through to following tasks to get there:

+* Loading raw email data into a workable format
+* Extracting features from the raw data that an algorithm can learn from
+* Training a classifier
+* Evaluating accuracy by cross-validation
+* Improving upon initial accuracy

 ## Loading Examples